Perpetual access: Concerns

 With license agreements for perpetual access, communication between publishers and libraries is a large part of this process, as agreement terms and policy understanding are not always clear.
-Licensing agreements do not always even include perpetual access.
+Licensing agreements do not always include perpetual access.
 In addition to this, because of the complexity involving perpetual access, libraries may find the choice to use electronic material with no understanding of how it may be used when access is gone, as it may be the only option available.

 Link rot, negligence or denial of domain renewal, or closing of information source are some examples of technical issues that directly effect the ability to maintain perpetual access.
 Issues like these for both perpetual access and with digital preservation have garnered some more recent attention through single discipline efforts or government level.
 One example is the Keepers Registry, which equips libraries with resources to help them navigate perpetual access and digital preservation topics as a whole.
 Despite the cost effectiveness of utilizing electronic material in place of print, the cost of maintaining that electronic material is a hindrance on the other end of the spectrum for a library's ability to opt for and maintain perpetual access, both in terms of time and staffing limitations.
 This in turn creates a barrier in the need for continuous efforts by libraries to maintain and monitor the materials if perpetual access beyond the sole act of perpetual access being granted.

 Trigger events are also another concern for libraries and the option for perpetual access capabilities.
 These events can be when electronic material is no longer accessible for six months or longer.
 One example of a trigger event is the case when access to the information made available is lost due to a natural event.

-Related Initiatives
+Related initiatives

 Several initiatives have developed methods in which to retain electronic documents and retain perpetual access.
 The most notable of these are the LOCKSS program, the CLOCKSS (Controlled LOCKSS), and the Ithaka Portico program.